thejungwon/docker-webapp-django/README.md

   * web app(Django)
   * database(PostgreSQL)

-When we launch the application with `docker-composer`, it is not possible to predict the finishing time.
+When we launch the application with a `docker-composer,` it is impossible to predict the finishing time.
 This can be a big problem when one container has to be launched while the other container is properly running.

 In this example, PostgreSQL needs more time to be launched than the Django application when it is its first launch.
 However, the Django application needs to be connected with a database before it starts to run.